AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 > **Note**
 >
 > While it is possible to return results from commands, it should be used sparsely.
 The intent of the command should never be in getting a value, as that would be an indication the message should be designed as a [Query Message ](https://docs.axoniq.io/reference-guide/1.2-domain-logic/query-handling)instead.
 A typical example for a Command result is the identifier of a newly created entity.

+## Aggregate Lifecycle Operations

+You can also use the static `AggregateLifecycle.isLive()` method to check whether the aggregate is 'live'.
+Basically, an aggregate is considered live if it has finished replaying historic events.
+While replaying these events, `isLive()` will return false.
+Using this `isLive()` method, you can perform activity that should only be done when handling newly generated events.